-3) Climate Crisis — The majority of Americans realize that ignoring climate change will only make matters worse.
-However, instead of dealing with this disaster, corrupt politicians are letting polluters rewrite our laws in oder to increase greenhouse gas emissions.
-If we fail to put our long-term survival ahead of short-term profits, our children will pay the price.
+Climate Crisis — The majority of Americans realize that ignoring climate change will only make matters worse.
+However, instead of dealing with this disaster, corrupt politicians are letting polluters increase greenhouse gas emissions and pocket the profits.
+If we fail to put a stop to this, all of us will pay the price.

 Photo by Anthony Garand on Unsplash